ronalds141/SQL-Portfolio/README.md

 ### Closing thoughts
 ---
 In this project, I explored Yelp's open business data to find insights about restaurants, customer preferences, and business performance.
-I cleaned and prepared the dataset, then used SQL to answer questions like which restaurants have the highest ratings, which cuisines are most popular, and how review counts relate to customer satisfaction.
+I cleaned and prepared the dataset, then used SQL to answer questions like which restaurants have the highest ratings, which cuisines are most popular, and whether price correlates to customer satisfaction.

 This showed me I can complete a data project from start to finish — from raw JSON files to a published GitHub portfolio.
-I became more proficient in SQL, using filtering, aggregation, joins, and subqueries to turn raw data into valuable insights.
+I became more proficient in SQL, using filtering, aggregation, joins, and subqueries.

 Overall, I improved my SQL skills, strengthened my data-cleaning abilities, and developed a business-owner mindset.